The Strangerhood

-The Strangerhood is a comedy series created by Rooster Teeth Productions.
+The Strangerhood is a comedy web series created by Rooster Teeth Productions.
 The series is produced primarily by using the machinima technique of synchronizing video footage from video game to pre-recorded dialogue and other audio.
 The animation is created using the video game The Sims 2 as a parody of sitcoms and reality television.
 The series details the lives of eight "assorted stereotypes" who wake up living in a neighborhood called Strangerhood Lane, with no memory of who they are, where they are, or how they got there.

 The Strangerhood is the second machinima series of four from Rooster Teeth Productions.
 It is preceded by Red vs. Blue: The Blood Gulch Chronicles and followed by PANICS.
 The series is a parody of popular culture, namely television shows such as Desperate Housewives, Lost, 24, and American Idol.

 The episodes are released online at the Rooster Teeth and The Sims 2 websites, and a DVD of the first season was released on May 5, 2006, available from GameStop stores in the United States and online worldwide.

 The second season was a stretch goal for the Lazer Team's indiegogo crowdfunding campaign.
 Season two consists of four episodes and was released as daily episodes from September 29, to October 3, 2015.